acemod/ACE3/documentation/feature/spectator.md

 - Player units (default)
 - All units

-In cases where more specific control is required function `ace_spectator_fnc_updateUnits` can be used to whitelist units from the filter or blacklist them from the list (on the local client).
-The function header details its use:
+In cases where more specific control is required function `ace_spectator_fnc_updateUnits` can be used to whitelist units from the filter or blacklist them from the list (on the local client):
 ```
  * Arguments:
  * 0: Units to add to the whitelist <ARRAY>